-IDLES: Lock-in Sessions at Abbey Road Night Two review - GodisaGeek.com
+IDLES: Lock-in Sessions at Abbey Road - Set 2 review - GodisaGeek.com

 Going back to wrestling, as I am often wont to do, Danny Nedelko is next and as much as I love the song and its message, the singalong aspect is missing without a live crowd, much the way as pro wrasslin has been slightly flat at times since audiences have been absent.
 It’s still incredible, and you know that the band know it’s a banger, but give me 2000 fans singing along to it any day, that’s not to say I wouldn’t be screaming along myself were it not so late, and I didn’t want my knackered wife to turn my balls into earrings.

 Old gives way to new with the exceptional Model Village, which is not only delivered with incendiary fervour, but also serves to describe in minute detail the town that most of us grew up in.
-I am convinced it is about New Milton, where our prestigious editor lives and spent his formative years.
+I am convinced it is about the town our prestigious editor lives (poor sod), and spent his formative years.
 But as Talbot helpfully points out, the model village in question is England.
 Course it is.

 Signing off a superb set is the angry, brilliant, confrontational Well Done.
 They make loads of noise, wipe the sweat off the brows, and finish as abruptly and brutally as they began, an aural Stone Cold Stunner to the hearts and minds of us lucky enough to see Britain’s most important band make their first post-lockdown steps into normality.
 Roll on part three tomorrow.